Grants

 You can apply for a grant by making a new post in our forum here, under the Grants category.
 You can refer to this post for proposal requirements.

 Yes, however due to compliance issues, we cannot provide grants to residents of jurisdictions under increased FATF monitoring, those that have active OFAC sanctions, or those that fail our bank compliance tests.
 We also cannot provide grants if your payment bank account is located in those same locations.
+The bank account must be registered in your name or the name of your entity.

 You can join the Sia Foundation Discord and ask questions in #grants-program.